HOME SECURITY CHECKLIST

 40. Do you have your greenery trimmed to see down all sides of your home?
 Can you clearly see if someone was hiding in your greenery especially around doorways?

-41. Do you carry with you some type of self-defense items especially after dark?
+41. Do you carry with you some type of self-defense items especially when alone and/or after dark?

 42. Do you have a neighbor or friend you can call immediately at times you suspect a problem or something doesn’t feel right?